MrKindness235/holbertonschool-printf/README.md

 # 4- But if we wish to use the main strength of this function, formats, we should write:
 _printf("%s World!", greeting);

-# 5- _printf reads %s as "print given (s) trying" and finds that string in the arguments of your calling.
+# 5- _printf reads %s as "print given (s)tring" and finds that string in the arguments of your calling.
 If the greeting has the value "Hello":
 Hello World!

 # 6- Types of formats allowed in this function are (%d), (%i), (%c), and (%s).